mjburtenshaw/macglab/README.md

 - `-a, --approved`: Include MRs [you](#me) approved.
 - `-b, --browser`: Open MRs in the browser.
-- `-d, --drafts`: Include draft MRs.
+- `-d, --draft`: Include draft MRs.
 - `-g, --group`: ONLY include MRs where the author is listed in the provided users (*see `-u, --users`*) or [the configured usernames](#usernames).
 - `-i <string>, --group-id=<string>`: Override [the configured group ID](#group_id) with the given string.
 - `-m <number>, --me <number>`: Override [the configured `me`](#me) user ID with the given number.